 My hope is that my baby will continue to guard those things which are precious to her with as much strength and passion as she does now.
 A budding lioness is she.
 And coupled with that is the hope that she will realize that true joy stems forth from giving and sharing.
 From opening our hearts and our hands.
 Days can be made brighter and lives made better because she decided that what was hers was better when declared yours or ours.

-A lesson reaffirmed as she thrusts her sippy cup offering me a sip of her milk, or insists that I try one of her beloved blueberries (they’re her favorite!).
-A lesson in the making as she loosens the grip on the book she declared was hers by looking deep into my eyes and saying the word “mine,” and instead makes the decision to sit beside me so that we might read the story together.
+A lesson reaffirmed as she thrusts her sippy cup to offer me a sip of her milk, or insists that I try one of her beloved blueberries (they’re her favorite!).
+A lesson in the making as she loosens the grip on the book she declared was “hers” and instead makes the decision to sit beside me so that we might read the story together.